 A typical interview could be 5-10 areas/topics/competencies.
 An extremely difficult interview could be 12-15.

-The point is that’s it’s not an infinite number of questions or areas to probe – so it’s totally manageable.
+The point is that it’s not an infinite number of questions or areas to probe – so it’s totally manageable.
 And once you have a handle on things – the stress goes down.

 Find a nice, comfortable balance between leaning forward and reclining too far back.
 What’s nice is that you can do a dry run and play with different options and adjust things accordingly.

-Also, an amazing useful video is a TED Talk by social psychologist Amy Cuddy talking about the importance and connection of posture and confidence.
+Here’s an amazing video to check out – a TED Talk by social psychologist Amy Cuddy talking about the importance and interplay of posture and confidence.
 Great talk that merits a watch and also includes techniques for reducing your nerves through body language:

 A good connection is paramount.
 To ensure you have it, avoid using WiFi (unless you’re just a couple of feet away from the router or you are having at least 25Mbps speed).
 Being connected physically to the router (by a network cable) is the safest way to go.

 PRO TIP: Do your best to avoid using a shared connection with roommates or family while on the interview.
-If your brother is streaming a movie or your friend is Skyping, it can absolutely mess with your video conferencing bandwidth.
+If your brother is streaming a movie or your friend is on a video call, it can absolutely mess with your video conferencing bandwidth.